In Arabia We'd All Be Kings: Characters

 Chickie and Skank, a pair of crackheads.
-Charlie, a retarded barman, sees himself as a Jedi fighter from Star Wars.
+Charlie, a mentally disabled barman, sees himself as a Jedi fighter from Star Wars.
 And Demaris, a 17-year-old apprentice hooker, craves security for herself and her baby.
 Lenny, a hoodlum, goes for an unlikely job interview as an on-site field marketeer which actually involves handing out flyers.
 Skank is obliged to supply sexual favors to feed his own desolate habit.